enlinwei/cogs108fall19/README.md

 __10/29/2019__
 - To get feedback for graded assignments on DataHub, go to the "Assignments" tab and you'll see a button "Fetch Feedback" next to the assignment.
 Click that and then you can get the feedback for your assignment (it'll be an html file).

+__10/30/2019__
+- Once you submit an assignment, please DO NOT hit the submit button again, especially after the deadline!
+Doing so causes multiple copies of your assignment to be submitted and it can be a headache to deal with.
+Thanks!